Setting up a Case

 Each time you run case.setup, case.build, case.submit, or xmlchange, a new commit is created.
 This allows you to track changes to the case over time.

-If you set the CASE_GIT_REPOSITORY variable to a valid Git repository URL, the case will be pushed to that repository.
+If you set the CASE_GIT_REPOSITORY variable to a valid Git repository URL, the case will be pushed to that repository where the branch name is the case name.

 ./xmlchange CASE_GIT_REPOSITORY=<repository>